wp-plugins/wordpress-simple-survey/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.2.1

-A WordPress Survey and Quiz plugin that displays basic weighted survey, and then routes user to location based on score, and allows tracking and automated emails.
+A WordPress Survey and Quiz plugin that displays basic weighted survey, then routes user to location based on score, and allows tracking and emails.

 == Description ==